jupozuelo/Software-Engineering/System_Design.md

 The M5Stack code was written in only one script, therefore there is not very much scope for it to be specifically defined as public or private, as it can only be accessed once at a time.

-More on the data protection and privacy within this system can be seen in section 3- link to Data Security, Privacy & User Anonymity at the bottom.
+More on the [Data Protection and Privacy](https://github.com/jupozuelo/Software-Engineering/blob/master/System_Implementation.md#data-security-privacy--user-anonymity) within this system can be seen in Section 2, where System Implementation is discussed.

 **Inheritance, Interface and Polymorphism**

-See link  to future changes for prospective uses of inheritance, interfaces and polymorphism.
+Please refer to our [Discussion of Future Work](https://github.com/jupozuelo/Software-Engineering/blob/master/Project_Evaluation.md#development-phase---notes-for-future-work) to read about how these Object Oriented principles could be incoporation into Bubble.

 **Re-usability**